-Quince paste is a typical Italian dessert, particularly popular during the autumn season.
-Made with quince apples and sugar, it has a sweet and intense flavor.
-It is perfect to be enjoyed on its own or accompanied by aged cheeses.
+Quince paste is a typical Italian sweet, particularly popular during the autumn period.
+Made with quinces and sugar, it has a sweet and intense flavor.
+It is perfect to be enjoyed alone or paired with aged cheeses.

-Wash the apples, cut them into pieces, and put them on the fire in a saucepan with half a glass of water
+Wash the quinces, cut them into pieces and put them on the heat in a saucepan with half a glass of water

-When the pulp has broken down, pass it through a sieve, weigh it, and mix it with an equal amount of sugar
+When the pulp has broken down, pass it through a sieve, weigh it and mix it with an equal quantity of sugar

-Put it back on the fire and cook slowly, stirring often until the puree takes on a uniform pink color and no longer sticks to the spoon
+Return it to the heat and cook slowly, stirring often until the purée takes on an even pinkish color and no longer sticks to the spoon

-Sprinkle the baking sheet with sugar (or grease it with a little oil) and pour the quince paste, leveling it with a damp spoon to a thickness of 2 cm; let it dry for a couple of days, covering it with gauze
+Sprinkle the baking tray with sugar (or grease it with a little oil) and pour the quince paste, leveling it with a wet spoon to a thickness of 2 cm; let it dry for a couple of days, covering it with a gauze

-After this time, cut the quince paste into pieces of the shape you prefer and store it in tin boxes, separating the layers with wax paper
+After this time, cut the quince paste into pieces in whatever shape you prefer and store it in tin boxes, separating the layers with wax paper

 Non-stick pan